Norwex Tax Deductions – Plus Step-by-Step Instructions

 If you charge your customer sales tax that purchases directly from you, from your inventory (not party sales), you must keep track of and remit sales tax to your state.

 You will need a sales tax ID from your state.

 When charging your customers for a product from your inventory that you’ve already paid the tax for, you can add a handling charge instead of charging tax.

 How should I pay the party balance when I close a party?

-Should I set use a separate bank account for my Norwex business?
+Should I use a separate bank account for my Norwex business?

-Are there any other benefits for owning my own business?
+Are there any other benefits to owning my own business?

 Norwex Vendor Events